 Fairfax EggBank began in 2006 as part of the popular fresh donor egg IVF program at the Genetics & IVF Institute (GIVF).
 Fairfax EggBank is a subsidiary of the GIVF along with Fairfax Cryobank, one of the nation’s largest sperm banks that has been in operation for over 30 years.

 Fairfax EggBank is confident in the quality of its donors, the expertise of its scientists, and the experience it has in freezing eggs.
-That’s why our guarantee offers such a strong assurance: we offer a frozen donor egg guarantee of at least one good embryo from your purchased cohorts of donor eggs with the security of a replacement cohort if the first’s quality standard is not met.
-For a more detailed description of our screening process, click here.
+That’s why we offer an embryo development guarantee.

 How much does egg donation cost?

 We understand that going through this process can be both emotionally and financially straining.
-Therefore, we structure our pricing in a simple and straightforward manner, with no hidden fees or unexpected costs.
+Therefore, we structur our pricing in a simple and straightforward manner, with no hidden fees or unexpected costs.
 Frozen donor eggs can also be more cost-effective, costing less than half of what a single fresh donor egg cycle costs.
-When it comes to donor egg pricing, a cohort of donor eggs (6-8 eggs) costs $15,800 plus $690 shipping.
+Our pricing can be found on our Recipient Financing Options page.
 We do offer various financing options and discount programs as well.
 We encourage you to check out our blog that discusses tips and resources for financing donor egg treatment to find ways to make donor eggs more affordable.

 Can I obtain a medical or billing code to submit to my insurance for reimbursement?